- The Definition of a Bail Bond

 In California, the standard rate is typically 7-10% of the set bail amount.
 As an example, if a bail was set at $5,000.00, the fee would be between $350.00-500.00.
 The rate is determined on whether or not someone qualifies for the lower rate.
 Usually the discount requires membership in a union, military status, property ownership, and other criteria.
 Absolutely Affordable Bail Bonds always works to provide you the best rate available.
 Call to speak with an agent for details.

 What about Bail Bond Discounts and Financing?

 We understand times are tough and everyone wants to save money.
 Absolutely Affordable Bail Bonds offers 30% off* to a defendant who retains and is referred by any practicing private defense attorney.
-We also offer 20% off to qualified individuals who are members of a union, active military members, owners of real property, and individuals who retain private legal counsel.
-We can save you money!
-Call our agents at 805-963-1233 to find out how.
+We will automatically give 20% off to qualified individuals who are members of a union, active military members, owners of real property, and individuals who retain private legal counsel.
+Save money on your bail bond premium!
+Call our agents at to find out how.

 We also provides interest-free financing for qualified individuals with a low down payment.
 Credit checks are almost always never required.

 * – Our special 7% rate is based on a defendant who retains and is referred by any practicing private defense attorney.
 The defendant referred by counsel must pay the full 7% of the penal amount for this rate to apply.